 I’m sure if you close your eyes you can think back to your first day on the job: shaking hands with people whose names you won’t recall for at least a week, determining what time to take lunch, reading the employee handbook and even finding the closest bathroom.
 That’s the easy stuff, though.
 Then comes the budgeting, the politics, the “that’s how it’s always been done” conversations.

 Assimilation is much more than finding the bathroom and sadly, some departments don’t realize that.

-Author Jenna seen here leading Movies in Park, will be speaking at Congress on employee assimilation
+Author Jenna seen here leading Movies in Park, will be speaking at NRPA's Annual Conference on employee assimilation

 I’ll take a moment to share a recent personal experience with you.
 I accepted a new position and mere days before beginning I received the call that I had been accepted as a speaker for Congress.
 With my topic of assimilating new hires, I knew I should take notes on my new department’s procedures.
 I had previously met many of the staff at an event, so introductions were relatively easy.
 My office was set-up and ready for my supply requests and within the first week I had logo embroidered clothing, really making me feel a part of the staff.